-- The Internet is regarded as an insecure network. - The Networks of the Federal Government Interconnecting Network is classified as trusted.
+- The internet is regarded as an insecure network. - The Networks of the Federal Government Interconnecting Network (NdB-VN)64 is classified as trusted.
 It does not achieve the same level of trust as the networks of the cloud location, however.

-The P-A-P structure described here is prescribed for the connection to the Internet.
-Access from administrative networks is possible on an analogous basis, but a streamlined structure of the protection for incoming and outgoing communications is possible, subject to the fundamental assumption that it involves a communication partner from a secure network.
+The P-A-P structure described here is prescribed for connection to the internet.
+Access from administration networks is possible on an analogous basis, but a streamlined structure of the protection for incoming and outgoing communications is possible, subject to the fundamental assumption that it involves a communication partner from a secure network.